Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

   - Not really a background task anymore
 - Do nothing and accept there will be a potential connection switching periodically (currently every 2 days)
-- Remove the background refresh
+- Remove the background refresh feature all-together.

 ### Handling of Join requests